0auBSQ/Abstract-VM/README.md

 ./abstractvm [filename]
 ```

-Executing without argument reads instructions on the standard input.<\br>
+Executing without argument reads instructions on the standard input.
-Executing with an argument reads the given filename.<\br>
+Executing with an argument reads the given filename.
 You can close the stdin using `;;`, `exit` or `CTRL+D`.